R\'enyi Resolvability and Its Applications to the Wiretap Channel

 Therefore, $\widetilde{P}_{X}$ is the desired distribution $P_{X}$ in \eqref{eq:-40}.
-The proof for $s\in(0,1]$ case is complete.
+The proof for $s\in(0,\infty]$ case is complete.

 Next we consider the case of $s\in(-1,0]$.
-This case can be proved by following similar steps as the proof of the traditional channel resolvability problem (or distributed channel synthesis problem) \cite{Cuff}.
+This case can be proved by following steps similar to the proof of the traditional channel resolvability problem (or distributed channel synthesis problem) \cite{Cuff}.
 Observe

-where \eqref{eq:-77} and \eqref{eq:-78} follow from the facts$\left|P_{M_{1}Z^{n}}-P_{M_{1}}Q_{Z^{n}}\right|\rightarrow0$ and $\left|P_{Z^{n}}-Q_{Z^{n}}\right|\rightarrow0$, respectively.
+where \eqref{eq:-77} and \eqref{eq:-78} follow from the facts$\left|P_{M_{1}Z^{n}}-P_{M_{1}}Q_{Z}^{n}\right|\rightarrow0$ and $\left|P_{Z^{n}}-Q_{Z}^{n}\right|\rightarrow0$, respectively.

 Furthermore, since there exist some sequence $\left\{ n_{k}\right\} _{k=1}^{\infty}$ such that $P_{X_{J}}^{(n_{k})}$ converges to some distribution $\widetilde{P}_{X}$ such that $\widetilde{P}_{X}\in\mathcal{P}\left(P_{Z|X},Q_{Z}\right)$, we have